 5. Robust Ecosystem

-Hadoop has a pretty robust ecosystem that suitably aligns with the analytical requirements of developers and of small or large organizations.
+Hadoop has a pretty robust ecosystem that suitably aligns with the analytical requirements of developers and small or large organizations.

 6. Cost-effective